 This will usually be the main product page, without query strings or parameters in the URL that filter to the different product variants.

 Robots.txt does not remove a site from Google’s index because the page is already indexed and might have internal links from other pages of the site.
-You’ll want to remove internal links completely if their destination page is set to “Disallow.”
+Remove internal links completely when the destination page is set to “Disallow.”